Balwant Singh Rajoana: Awards

-On 23 March 2012, he was awarded the title of "Living Martyr" by Akal Takhat, the highest temporal seat of the Khalsa.
+On 23 March 2012, he was awarded the title of "Living Martyr" (Jinda Shaheed) by Akal Takhat, the highest temporal seat of the Khalsa.
 Rajoana initially refused to accept the title, but later on 27 March, he accepted the title, saying that it will make him "more determined" towards his goals.
 Dilawar Singh Babbar was also awarded the title of "National Martyr" in the same order from Akal Takhat.